damc/Acoder-Client/README.md

 # Acoder client

 Acoder is an application that generates code using AI.
 It can accomplish small programming tasks.
 This is only the client part of the application.
-The actual task solving happens on the server (the application sends a request to the server) and the server sends a request to OpenAI server in order to solve the task.
+The actual task solving happens on the server (the application sends a request to the server) and the server construct a prompt (and handles few other things) and sends a request to the OpenAI server in order to solve the task.

 ## Development environment